Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/id-ID/build-node-management.md

 ## Deployment Tools

-Web3 Foundation maintains [AXIASolar Deployer](https://github.com/axia-tech/axiasolar-deployer), which allows you to create local or remote cloud deployments of AXIASolar nodes.
+AXIACoin Foundation maintains [AXIASolar Deployer](https://github.com/axia-tech/axiasolar-deployer), which allows you to create local or remote cloud deployments of AXIASolar nodes.
 See the README for instructions.

 Validators, see the [secure setup guide](maintain-guides-how-to-use-axiasolar-secure-validator) for information specific to deploying validator nodes.